Are There Home Remedies for Bruises?

 - If the bruise takes up a large area of the leg or foot, the leg should be kept elevated as much as possible during the first 24 hours after the injury.

 - Acetaminophen (Tylenol) or ibuprofen (Advil) may be taken for pain as instructed on the bottle.
 Avoid aspirin because aspirin slows the blood from clotting and may prolong the bleeding.

-- After about 48 hours, heat in the form of a warm washcloth applied to the bruise for 10 minutes two or three times a day may increase blood flow to the bruised area, allowing the skin to reabsorb the blood more quickly.
+- After about 48 hours, heat in the form of a warm washcloth or a warm heating pad applied to the bruise for 10 minutes two or three times a day may increase blood flow to the bruised area, allowing the skin to reabsorb the blood more quickly.
 Ultimately, the bruise will fade in color.

 Must Read Articles Related to Bruises

 A black eye is a common injury to the face.
 Most cases of a black eye occur due to an blow to the face by another person or an object.
 Other causes of swelling ...learn more >>